12 Tips for Cooking Christmas Dinner That’ll Take Away the Stress

 There is no shame in picking up a bag of rolls from the grocery store bakery or opening a jar of gravy.
 Not every menu item on your table needs to be made from scratch.
 Before you start cooking, evaluate your menu and determine what elements can be bought pre-made, then head to the store ASAP!

 If Christmas traditions have become a source of stress instead of joy, consider scaling back.
 Remember, you don’t have to make 20 different types of cookies—just pick your family’s favorites.
+Take a look at these new Christmas traditions you can start this year.

 Keep it simple

 When making fewer dishes there’s less room for error, so keep your menu simple.
 An entrée, two or three sides and dessert is a perfectly acceptable Christmas feast.
 If your table is full of picky eaters or guests with dietary restrictions, do your best to accommodate them, but don’t be afraid to ask them to bring a dish to pass.
 No one expects you to make three different versions of the same stuffing.
+Talk about simple, these 5-ingredient Christmas dinner recipes come together in a snap.

 Set out snacks